-If you choose not to participate in Our Promise: California State Employees Giving at Work, you may simply put a slash through your form and return it to the appropriate contact within your department.
+If you choose not to participate in Our Promise: California State Employees Giving at Work, you may simply check Box 9 on the pledge form or put a slash through your form and return it to the appropriate contact within your department.

 What is a PCFD?

-A Principal Combined Fund Drive (PCFD) is the entity responsible for managing the Our Promise initative for a specific geographic region in the state of California.
+A Principal Combined Fund Drive (PCFD) is the entity responsible for managing the Our Promise initiative for a specific geographic region in the state of California.
+Historically, these organizations have been local United Way’s.
 Your local PCFD coordinates the annual workplace giving campaign for your region.
-Our Promise donors must select a PCFD to manage their donations.
-The PCFD you select receives your donation and distributes your gift to your designated nonprofit(s).

 How do I confirm the amount of my current Our Promise deduction and which nonprofit organization(s) I’ve chosen?